discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 <Trait name="Temporal Enchanter"/>'s main usage lays in the combination with <Skill name="Feedback"/> and <Trait name="Medic's Feedback"/> for a maxed out rez potential as wells as projectile mitigation.
 Situationally it can also be useful to provide <Boon name="Resistance"/> and <Effect name="Superspeed"/>.

+<Trait name="Blurred Inscriptions"/> can be played in combination with <Skill name="Signet of Inspiration"/> if no other utility skill is required (reducing your healing output), to extend group boons and grant <Boon name="Aegis"/>.

+Mental Defence is very situational, but it can help dealing with <Condition name="Weakness"/> on Arstariiv.

 Utilise <Specialization name="Mirage"/> for skips!

 <Trait name="Elusive Mind"/>, <Skill name="Jaunt"/> and <Skill name="Mirage Thrust"/> along with the typical Mesmer toolset makes it really good for mobility and skips.